instill-ai/instill-core/README.md

 - [Community support](#community-support)
 - [License](#license)

 > Code in the main branch tracks under-development progress towards the next release and may not work as expected.
-If you are looking for a stable version, please use [latest release](https://github.com/instill-ai/vdp/releases).
+If you are looking for a stable alpha version, please use [latest release](https://github.com/instill-ai/vdp/releases).

 ## How VDP works